tungdop2/RedTeam/docs/validator.md

 - 8-Core CPU

 ## Setup Instructions
-To set up a validator node on the Innerworks Subnet, follow these steps:
+To set up a validator node on the RedTeam Subnet, follow these steps:
-1. Install the latest version of the Innerworks Subnet repository.
+1. Install the latest version of the RedTeam Subnet repository.
 ```bash
 git clone https://github.com/RedTeamSubnet/RedTeam && cd RedTeam
 pip install -e .